WebtronicIE/ti_googleapplepay/README.md

 This extension allows you to accept Apple or Google Pay via your existing Stripe account.

+_Apple Pay only works on Safari for iOS and Safari for Mac OSX Google Pay only works on Chrome._

 ##Installation / Configuring
 - Install the plugin via FTP / Admin Section
 - Activate it under System > Extensions